oliverjam/jaredhill-v2/src/blog/mind-your-language.md

 ## A conclusion of sorts

-I realise this seems like it has turned into a bit of a hit piece against NNGroup and the author of that article, who I’ve just realised is Jakob Nielsen himself (gulp).
-It is not intended to be, so please, don’t come after me.
+I realise this seems like it has turned into a bit of a hit piece against NN Group and the author of that article, who I’ve just realised is Jakob Nielsen himself (gulp).
+It is not intended to be.
 We all use flippant, absolutist phrases to teach, to excite, to memorise… I often do the same.
 That Henry Ford quote is a go-to for me when trying to convince clients to conduct further testing.

 ![Only a lazy designer deals in absolutes.](https://cdn-images-1.medium.com/max/2560/1*Xf046CN2a2dcdG4zcxLqyQ.jpeg)

 But I think it’s incredibly important that we are aware of the effect that these over-simplifications have on junior designers and those outside the design community.
 And most importantly, we need to always remember to respect the user’s intelligence and creativity.

 *Thanks for reading!
 If you’re interested in UX, remember to follow me on Medium ([here](https://medium.com/@jamchiller)) and Twitter ([@jamchiller](https://twitter.com/JamChiller)) for more content.*